Quote of the Week: “We simply attempt to be fearful when others are greedy and to be greedy only when others are fearful.” – Warren Buffet.

 The first step to building up your investments can be daunting.
 There are a lot of things you need to put into consideration in order to achieve optimum growth and stability in your financial life.
 But where do you start?
 How do you know where to put your money and how?
 How much will you lose if the markets start performing poorly?

 To help you pick your way through the investment maze, here are some simple tips.

-Your personality type should also influence your investment decisions.
-If you are a risk-averse person, for example, consider funds that have stable returns like the Zimele Savings Plan.
+Your personality type should also influences your investment decisions.
+If you are a risk averse person, for example, consider funds that have stable returns like the Zimele Savings Plan.
 If you can manage some risk in your investment, then you should consider investments that incorporate stocks, like the Zimele Balanced Fund.

 Time affects money.
-Concepts such as inflation, interest rates, and compound interest affect the value of your money over time.
+Concepts such us inflation, interest rates and compound interest affect the value of your money over time.
 It is therefore important to save for a goal that has a timescale.
 This will guide you to the investment that suits you best.

 We have noted that your understanding of time and how it influences your goals can help you chose the right investment vehicle.
 The one thing you need to know is that for almost all good investment vehicles, the longer you invest the more you will accumulate.
 This is especially the case if there is compounding of interest or if you have invested in the stock market.

 The stock market is always a roller coaster ride.
 If you are not prepared to lose any money, then shares may not be the right investment for you.
 However, when considering the long term, you are likely to do better in shares compared to most investments.